 Detailed information about PFAS contamination of well-water in NH including maps, a PFAS factsheet and other useful data can be found at the NH PFAS Investigation website, here.

-If you are concerned about PFAS contamination of your water supply, ChemServe accepts water samples for an 18-compoud PFAS analysis including PFOA and PFOS.
+If you are concerned about PFAS contamination of your water supply, ChemServe conducts environmental testing for PFOS, PFAS and other PFAS compounds.
+We accept water samples for an 18-compoud PFAS analysis including PFOA and PFOS tests.
 Drop in to our Milford facility to pick up containers and instructions.

 New limits for arsenic in drinking water